Table of contents

 Other Notable Alters

 Victor is a little that holds our depression and the urges that relate to that.
 Danny is an invisible ghost and can really only be seen by the stuffed bunny he brings with him.
 Although Victor can see him as he is.
 Danny can see almost all alters in the system and can go pretty much anywhere.
-Ryley is a little that is also our primary trauma holder, she deals with memories so that none of the others have to although at this point she has become more of the reflection of our brain's idealized childhood.

 Matt is our mental health and little advocate, he makes sure that everyone in the system is treated fairly and gets their voice heard.
 In the past he held a lot of anger around the traumas that happened to us.
 Kalvin is our money manager, it's his job to make sure we use our money wisely, unfortunately most of us don't listen to him, so there's a bit of stress caused by that.
 He is also usually fronting for work and makes sure we get there on time.
-Echo and School Kid are our school alters, they manage school stuff and homework as well as the relationships around them.

 Headspace